BrunoRoemers/daobrussels/README.md

 - `npm run build` to make a production build, followed by `npm run start` to run it
 - `npx prettier . --write` to format the code
 - `npx payload generate:types` to generate the types
+- `npx payload migrate:create <name-of-migration>` to create a new migration

 ## Upgrade procedure for Payload CMS